mzivic7/endcord/configuration.md

     Sound played when notification is displayed.
 Linux only.
 Set to None to disable.
 Sound names can be found in `/usr/share/sounds/freedesktop/stereo`, without extension.
 - `ack_throttling = 5`
     Delay in seconds between each ack send.
 Minimum is 3s.
 The larger it is, the longer will `[New unreads]` stay in status line.
+- `member_list = True`
+    Wether to download member activities.
+Disable for lower CPU, RAM and network usage.
+If disabled, member list will be empty and there will be no presences in profile view screen.
 - `use_nick_when_avail = True`
     Replace global_name with nick when it is available.
 - `remember_state = True`